kiran-sumant/ObsidianKM/Academic/Academic notes/FINER.md

 - Ethical
 - Relevant

+Context: EMI domain found in [[MMRN1]],
-==Do other human proteins with an EMI domain also contain an O-fucosylation PTM?
+==Do other human proteins discovered with an EMI domain also contain an O-fucosylation PTM?
 Discuss how this may affect their specific functions==